iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted142002/report.md

 > I am empress that finally something's happening in our city of San Francisco about the coviid pandemic which should be everyone concern and top priorities besides Gods word.
 I pray that all people nation wide will Grasps How powerful Gods word is God said " Thou Shall not kill" Its more powerful than the human mind.
 If every one would realizes that there may be a million laws thousands of rules and regulations, but none of them can do what Gods only Law for man kind /woman kind is Thou Shall Not Kill.
 This one Law that the Lord require of us is universal peace I'm sick because know one has grasped it.
 If only all the mass could see and understand.
 Lightbis understanding everyone should turn on the emergency response team located inside their mind and should early find the beautiful soul inside themselves that can bring Gods word to all life so that thebsick can be healed weather its mentally spiritual are physical.
 Universal Peace should bebour goals forb 2021 and beyond for if we all obeyed this one simple Law that God is asking us we will have peace of mind body and soul believe it and achieve it Trust God please for God sake's this would be loving each other which is what Jesus said in the beginning AD and in BC it was predicted even unto this day thank you for hearing me out as I thank the Lord for giving me His word that we just can't seem to grasp fully but I pray for you all that this shirt prayer may reach the globe .
 Father in Heaven and on Earth letbthem grasp what has just been delivered to all who may see that the peace grow daily abroad as sure as there is breathing.
 Amen By Lawrence Joseph Mc Dougal 111 Thank you.<br> :date: __2021-01-22 07:59:08__

 > Had to disable Facebook's official app for space to finally install<br> :date: __2021-01-22 01:46:34__

-> The concept is great!
-However, it requires everyone to install this app on their phone and must report if get infected.
-If government couldn't enforce people to wear a mask, I don't think in anyway can make people report if they get infected.<br> :date: __2021-01-19 23:20:53__

-> Seems simple enough to use.
-Turn it on and leave it on.
-If you receive a notification from app it means you've had a prolonged exposure to someone who reports a positive test.
-The app doesn't have any means of indicating whether you have the vaccine or not.
-I think in order to help determine if the vaccine also helps prevent the spread of the virus we should consider adding this data element.
-Or something to the desired effect.<br> :date: __2021-01-19 17:43:30__

-> Excellent app.
-Thankfully I've never received an exposure alert but I know someone who had, and it allowed them to quarantine to avoid getting others sick.<br> :date: __2021-01-18 06:49:26__